 Stability makes it easier for people to emerge in the welter of their problems, and for those who care about them to see them again, not just their problems.

 They’re able to reconnect their relationships with families, often broken in the exile of homelessness.

-Sato pointed out another reconnection that happens with permanent supportive housing.
+Sato pointed out another reconnection that happens with supportive housing.
 Tenants will “go back to something they used to enjoy” – art, for example.
 That’s hard to do with freezing fingers and self-medication to the point of incoherence.
 And once housed, people begin to get treatment for physical and mental maladies, treatment that improves both their health and their outlook.

 “When they move in, they have multiple conditions,” she said.
 “Now you can take care of it.”